New Zealand Rugby

 The 2011 Rugby World Cup was hosted by New Zealand for the first time since 1987.

-There was a lot of pride riding on winning the 2011 World Cup on home soil and it has been an incredibly big deal to most New Zealanders.
-I'm sure this has been the biggest sporting event New Zealand has seen to date.
+There was a lot of pride riding on winning the 2011 World Cup on home soil and it has been an incredibly big deal to a lot of New Zealanders.

 The All Blacks